 Growth: frightening?
 Yes!
 Exciting?
 Without a doubt!
 Risky?
 To be sure!
-But we are called and encouraged by the one who risked it all on the cross to give us the freedom to move boldly forward, risking ourselves in the growth of his kingdom, even our Lord and master, Christ Jesus.
+But once again we are called and encouraged by Jesus who risked it all on the cross to give us the freedom to move boldly forward, risking ourselves in the growth of his kingdom and yet counting on the certainty of his welcoming and supportive love.